sharess/ember-leaflet-fullscreen-control-cl/README.md

 </LeafletMap>
 ```

-All leaflet.fullscreen are support like this `<LeafletFullscreenControl @position="topleft" />`.
+All leaflet.fullscreen are supported (e.g. `<LeafletFullscreenControl @position="topleft" />`).
 Have a look at the leaflet.fullscreen readme.
 The enter/exit fullscreen events are not supported, yet.

 License
 ------------------------------------------------------------------------------